coq/ceps/text/052-platform-release-cycle.md

 In a nutshell the *Coq "beta period"* is replaced by a **Coq platform "beta period"**.
 Coq devs tag an almost final version on top of which the Coq platform core is built.
-Coq point release are then used to quickly deliver fixes to the platform.
+Coq point releases are then used to quickly deliver fixes to the platform.

 # Motivation